Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Pinching Estimate

 By taking $B^{ik}=-\fr{1}{h_{ii}-h_{11}} \fr{\pa W_{i1}}{\pa x^k}$, one obtains

 where $i>1$ since $\fr{\pa W_{i1}}{\pa x^k} =h_{1ik}-\ep h_{ppk} \delta_{1i}=h_{1ik}(1- \delta_{i1})$ at $(0,t_0)$.
 From \eqref{W_ij_time_deriv}, at $(0,t_0)$,

 where

 By applying a maximum principle, it suffices to show that the right hand side of \eqref{W_time_deriv_RHS} is non-negative.
-The conclusion follows from Lemma \ref{null_lemma} below which provides the required null eigenvector condition. \end{proof}
+The conclusion follows from Lemma \ref{null_lemma} below which provides the required null eigenvector condition. \end{proof} \begin{lemma} Suppose that $c$ is chosen to satisfy